Azure/azure-functions-openai-extension/samples/assistant/README.md

 * [C# on the in-process worker](csharp-inproc)

-> **NOTE:** This sample is unfortunately incompatible with the .NET "Isolated" out-of-process worker.
-Issue [#21](https://github.com/cgillum/azure-functions-openai-extension/issues/21) is currently tracking this support gap.

 You must have the following installed on your local machine in order to run these samples.

 * [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) or newer